rnfor-pro/monitoring-logging/README.md

   - OWASP Dependency Check
   - Blue ocean

+SonarQube
+---

-Step 3 -Run SonarQube on your Jenkins server as  a Docker Container and access its UI.
+Run SonarQube on your Jenkins server as  a Docker Container and access its UI.

 - SSH into your Jenkins server.
 - Confirm docker daemon is active